 Phase II – Leadership Development and Strategic Planning

-Phase III – Implementation
+Phase III – Implementation and Comprehensive Planning

 Certification as an Alabama Community of Excellence

+When an ACE candidate community successfully completes all three Phases of the ACE program, it will be declared to be an Alabama Community of Excellence.
+Graduating communities are recognized in May of each year at the Alabama League of Municipalities Annual Convention.
 The timeframe for completion of the ACE program varies from community to community; however, communities are encouraged to successfully complete the program within three years.